joehinkle11/carrot/README.md

 Installation prerequisites can be confirmed by running `skip checkup`.

-## Testing

-The module can be tested using the standard `swift test` command or by running the test target for the macOS destination in Xcode, which will run the Swift tests as well as the transpiled Kotlin JUnit tests in the Robolectric Android simulation environment.

-Parity testing can be performed with `skip test`, which will output a table of the test results for both platforms.

 ## Running

 Xcode and Android Studio must be downloaded and installed in order to